m-ocean-it/GoInvarCollection/README.md

 	// Otherwise, it would have errored above. unwrappedPerson := invar.Unwrap(p)

-	// It's okay to call Unwrap instead of TryUnwrap on the structs' fields, since we know that the struct's
+	// Here, it's safe to use Unwrap instead of TryUnwrap, because string and
-	// invariant holds up here.
-(Since we just unwrapped the struct and didn't modify it in any way.
+	// int are fully copied when constructing an InvariantsHolders, therefore
+	// there are no external pointers to those values.
+	//
-	// But, to be on the safe side, you can always use TryUnwrap and handle potential errors.) unwrappedName := invar.Unwrap(unwrappedPerson.Name)
+	// (But you can still stay on the safe side and use TryUnwrap, if you feel like it.) unwrappedName := invar.Unwrap(unwrappedPerson.Name)
 	unwrappedAge := invar.Unwrap(unwrappedPerson.Age)

-	unwrappedPlacesBeen := invar.Unwrap(unwrappedPerson.PlacesBeen)
+	// Here, it's better to call TryUnwrap, since slice could have been modified
+	// by someone with a pointer to it.
+If the invariants are no longer upheld,
+	// we'll get an error.
+	unwrappedPlacesBeen, err := invar.TryUnwrap(unwrappedPerson.PlacesBeen)
+	if err != nil {
+		panic(err)
+	}

 	// We know that unwrappedName is non-empty, since its type is NonEmptyString. fmt.Println("non-empty name is " + unwrappedName)